azu/express-lazy-router/README.md

 > Default: false

 If it is `true`, preload the router module as soon as.
-It is not means sync load.
+It does not mean sync loading.

 ## Examples